-The history of Solar
+The History of Solar

 The first traceable use of the sun was when man used crystals to use the Sun’s rays for starting fires.
 We have used the sun (solar energy) to our advantage for thousands of years for growing food, heating food or water, making fire, electricity and alternative energy.

 The first recorded sun based dish was in 1767 by the inventor Soussare.
 He made an oval box that he protected and lined with glass.
 He put two small boxes inside and placed it in the Sun.
 The small box warmed to more than one hundred degrees Celsius.
 This may be presently alluded to as a diary bearing and was utilized at some stage in the eighteenth and nineteenth hundreds to examine what quantity of the Sun’s heat might be harvested.

 Today the solar industry is flourishing and is reworking our means of thinking and influencing our approach towards the matter of the ever spiralling electricity consumption and cost.
 With the results of world warming transforming into extra observable and along these lines the draining oil wells and coal mines, we tend to have gotten to be extra and more snared into renewable energy.
 Solar geysers for a home was invented and are being used as alternative sustainable water heating for the common household.
 A Solar Geyser on your roof today, shows you are conserving energy the natural way and are eco friendly minded.

 With an Engineering background, the founding father of this company back in 1985 saw the void within the market and commenced importation and selling solar water heating systems in Cape Town to homeowners throughout the Western Cape.
-The average electricity account then was only around R10 to R30 p/m and the thought of an account of R100p/m and above, was inconceivable.
+The average electricity account then was only around R8 to R12 p/m and the thought of an amount of R1 000.00 p/m and above, was inconceivable.
 A number of these early days solar water heating units is still visible on roofs throughout the Western Cape today.
-These systems are also known as Solar geysers systems.
+These systems are also known as Solar geyser systems.

 The design and contents of the modern solar water heating systems has improved and comprises of South African materials and all parts are factory-made in our country.
 The newcomer to our industry is the very economical and cost effective Heat Pumps .
 This route is for those people living in multi-storey buildings where access to the conventional geyser is difficult or placed in the basement.
 This design however far outweighs only using Eskom in providing hot water to your household but solar heating is still tops if there is roof where solar panels can be installed.
 The added advantage of a properly designed solar water heating system is that it requires no electricity except under extreme weather conditions and very little maintenance.